A combined GDM--ELLAM--MMOC scheme for advection dominated PDEs: ELLAM scheme for the advection--reaction equation

 \begin{definition}[ELLAM scheme] Given a Gradient Discretisation $\discC$ and using a weighted trapezoid rule with weight $w\in [0,1]$ for the time-integration of the source term, the ELLAM scheme for \eqref{eq:advection2} reads as: find $(c^{(n)})_{n=0,\ldots,N}\in X_{\discC}^{N+1}$ such that $c^{(0)}=\ICinterp_{\discC} c_{\rm ini}$ and, for all $n=0,\ldots,N-1$, $c^{(n+1)}$ satisfies

 where $v_z$ is the solution to

-Here and in the rest of the paper, we let $f_k:=f(\Pi_{\discC} c^{(k)},\cdot,t^{(k)})$ (or with a suitable average over $(t^{(k)},t^{(k+1)})$ if $f$ is not continuous in time). \end{definition} \begin{remark}[Weighted trapezoid rule] A weighted trapezoidal rule is applied for time integration in Definition \ref{def:ELLAM} for the purpose of achieving mass conservation, as discussed in \cite{AH06}. \end{remark} Define the flow $F_{t}:\O\to\O$ such that, for a.e.\ $\x\in\O$,
+Here and in the rest of the paper, we let $f_k:=f(\Pi_{\discC} c^{(k)},\cdot,t^{(k)})$ (or with a suitable average over $(t^{(k)},t^{(k+1)})$ if $f$ is not continuous in time). \end{definition} \begin{remark}[About the time integration] The velocity field $\Daru$ was approximated by its value at time $t^{(n+1)}$, given by $\Daru^{(n+1)}$.
+Other choices for the approximation of $\Daru$, such as a centred approximation $\frac{1}{2}(\Daru^{(n)}+\Daru^{(n+1)})$, may be made, but we noticed in our tests that this does not noticeably change the numerical solution.
+A weighted trapezoid rule is applied for time integration in Definition \ref{def:ELLAM} for the purpose of achieving mass conservation, as discussed in \cite{AH06}. \end{remark} Define the flow $F_{t}:\O\to\O$ such that, for a.e.\ $\x\in\O$,

 Under Assumption \eqref{hyp:un}, the existence of this flow is proved in \cite[Lemma 5.1]{CDL17-convergence-ELLAM}.
 The solution to \eqref{Advection-test} is then understood in the sense: for $t\in (t^{(n)},t^{(n+1)}]$ and a.e.\ $\x\in\O$, $v_z(\x,t)=\Pi_\discC z(F_{t^{(n+1)}-t}(\x))$.
 In particular,